 A complaint may be made by any legal or natural person by way of a filing with MROS.
-If MROS passes the claim on to prosecution authorities, the latter are in charge of further investigating the facts and, possibly, bring a claim before the court.
+If MROS passes the claim on to prosecution authorities, the latter are in charge of further investigating the facts and, possibly, bringing a criminal law complaint before the court.

-A civil law claim may be made based on the regular Swiss civil law regulations in the case a party was damaged by the other party acting fraudulently (contract, tort or unjust enrichment).
+A civil law claim may be made based on the regular Swiss civil law regulations in the case a party suffered damages caused by another party acting fraudulently (contract, tort or unjust enrichment).